talkafk/WebBus/README.md

 WebSDK.show_rewarded_ad()
 ```

-For advertisements, there are 4 callback signals:
+For full-screen and rewarded advertisements, there are 4 callback signals:
 ```
 signal reward_added
 signal ad_closed